 THINGS TO DO AND SEE IN MADAGASCAR

-Tsingy the Bamahara is one of the most intriguing places to visit in the world.
-Located in Southern Madagascar in the Melaky Region, Mahajanga Province, the UNESCO listed world heritage site is a 250sq kilometer reserve made up of tall limestone obelisks with jagged spears that were created over many centuries by the movement of water and wind.
-The area is also called, “forest of limestone" and “limestone cathedral".
-The reserve is a sanctuary for some of Madagascar's rarest animals like 11 species of lemur including the white lemur.
+Tsingy De Bamahara National Park is one of the most intriguing places to visit in the world.
+Located in Southern Madagascar in the Melaky Region, Mahajanga Province, the UNESCO listed world heritage site is a 250sq kilometer park made up of tall limestone obelisks with jagged spears that were created over many centuries by the movement of water and wind.
+The area is also called, “forest of limestone” and “limestone cathedral”.
+The reserve is a sanctuary for some of Madagascar’s rarest animals like 11 species of lemur including the white lemur.
 The obelisks or lime pinnacles are able to sustain different ecosystems both at the top and at the bottom of the forest as some animals can be seen hanging from the jagged spears of the limestone icicles.
 You can take a cycling tour here.

 The Royal Hill of Ambohimanga is Madaga

 scar’s most sacred place for the Malagasy.
 The historical village was the home of the Malagasy royalty, the Medina of the central highlands.
 The palace consists of a traditional grass thatched palace that was the abode of the all-powerful King Andrianampoinimerina.
 It is built in wood and a rosewood center pole that is said to have been carried thousands of miles from the coast and cost a few hundred slaves their lives in the process.
 King Andrianampoinimerina is also said to have hidden among the rafters whenever he got visitors and he would drop a pebble on his wife’s head to signal to her that the particular visitor was approved.
 You can also visit the king’s royal baths which he dipped in once a year and the water thereafter used for sacred purposes.